JustinDFuller/justindfuller.com/word/quality.md

 So, here I suggest we pivot to the other.
 The Quality of, "goods; character; rank" according to our friend Webster.
 But here, he and his dictionary are of no further help to us.
 We've already tracked the etymology he provided and it led only to little-q quality.

 To get us started, we can (carefully) venture into the world of pop-philosophy (OK I admit, we're already there).
-Robert M. Pirsig provides us with a few ideas in his philosophical novel "Zen and The Art of Motorcycle Maintenance".
+Robert M. Pirsig provides us with a few ideas in his philosophical novel "Zen and The Art of Motorcycle Maintenance."
 But we must tread carefully here, as many of his ideas are verifiably false.
 However, they may yet be salvaged.

 Pirsig explores the idea of Quality through the lens of an insane philosopher, Phaedrus.
 Eventually, Phaedrus runs across an ancient Greek definition if Quality.